Table of Contents

 Tax Treatment At Vesting And Share Sale

 Taxation is at the time of vesting when you receive the shares at ordinary income rates.
 As such, your taxable income is the market value of the shares at vesting.
-The most common practice for tax purposes is taking the value of the newly issued shares based on their stock price upon vesting.
+For tax purposes, the most common practice is taking the value of the newly issued shares based on their stock price upon vesting.
 The calculation of RSU value determines your ordinary income, which will be taxed that year.
 When you later sell the stock in the market, your taxation is at the capital gains rate on any appreciation.

 A Few Drawbacks